 Like many premium camera straps, the Black Rapid style is a sling rather than a neck strap.
 In my opinion this is more comfortable to wear because it puts the weight of the camera at your side rather than pulling down on your neck and giving you bad posture.
 Also, it gets the camera out of your way so your hands are free to set up a tripod or work with the subject.

 I chose the RS-5 over the other Black Rapid R-Straps because it has TONS of pockets for memory cards, business cards, your cell phone, or even a lens cloth.
 The pad on the strap is a bit bulkier, but I prefer the storage in it.
 The little bit of extra bulkiness doesn't bother me.
-If you don't like the bulkiness, check out the Black Rapid RS-7, which is basically the same strap without the pockets in the pad.
+If you don't like the bulkiness, check out the Black Rapid RS-7 from Amazon, which is basically the same strap without the pockets in the pad.

 Advantages of the RS-5, what I liked